satya77/Transformer_Temporal_Tagger/README.md

 For more data instances, look at the content of `data.zip`.
 Refer to the README file in the respective unzipped folder for more information.
 This repository contains code for data preparation and training of a seq2seq model (encoder-decoder architectured initialized from encoder-only architectures, specifically BERT or RoBERTa), as well as three token classification encoders (BERT-based).
 The output of the models discussed in the paper is in the `results` folder.
 Refer to the README file in the folder for more information.
+** the zip files are uploaded using git lsf and require an installation to work properly. **

+To install git lsf on ubuntu:

+- Download/Install Git LFS (sudo apt-get install git-lfs, or download from https://git-lfs.github.com/)
+- Run git lfs install

 ## Data Preparation